-1.1 Survey Development
+1.1 Survey development

 Our survey focuses on questions that are difficult to answer based on archival data.
 Whenever possible, we generated our questions on the basis of theories that make predictions about different aspects of climate risks.
-The survey instrument is provided in Internet Appendix B.7 We used an iterative process for developing the survey.
+Internet Appendix B provides the survey instrument.5 We used an iterative process for developing the survey.
 As part of this process, we revised the survey based on the feedback from two referees, several academics, and practitioners.
 We then presented the survey instrument at a conference at Columbia University.
 After this event, we further revised the survey based on feedback by a discussant and conference participants.
 We also ran beta tests with practitioners to ensure the wording and questions would be clear.
 Finally, we had a professional survey designer review the wording, the ordering of the questions, and the length of the survey.
-We then programmed an online version with random orderings of response choices.
-An iterative process in designing a survey has been found to be beneficial (Krosnick and Presser 2010).
-Surveys are increasingly used in the finance literature, enabling better understandings of such topics as managers' corporate-finance choices (Graham and Harvey 2001), institutional investor activism (McCahery, Sautner, and Starks 2016), investor relations (Karolyi and Liao 2017), ESG investing (Amel-Zadeh and Serafeim 2018), and barriers to cross-border investing (Harvey et al. 2014).